Content verified:

 Commercial Roofing Services in the Sea-to-Sky Corridor

 The Sea-to-Sky corridor subjects commercial roofs to conditions that are categorically different from anything in Metro Vancouver or the Fraser Valley.
-This isn't just rain.
+This is not just rain.
 This is heavy snow accumulation, prolonged freeze-thaw cycling from October through April, punishing wind funnelled through Howe Sound, and alpine UV exposure at elevation that degrades membranes faster than most building owners realize.

 In Whistler and Pemberton, commercial roofs regularly bear significant snow loads throughout winter.
 Flat and low-slope roofs on hotels, retail buildings, and institutional facilities must be designed and maintained to handle that weight - and to drain properly when the melt comes.
 Inadequate drainage after snow melt is one of the most common causes of roof failure in this corridor.